Network Info

 Section titled “How it’s configured”The above diagram shows a general view of how this configuration is set up.

-In both GSTG and GPRD projects we’ve created a dedicated VPC named ci-gateway
+In both GSTG and GPRD projects we’ve created a dedicated VPC named ci-gateway.
+This VPC

 contains Internal Load Balancers (ILBs) available on defined FQDNs.
 The VPCs are peered with